yzhang18/RNA-SeqEZPZ-NF/README.md

 ## Downloading hg19 reference files
 In order to run the pipeline, you will need to download reference files.
-These are the steps to get human hg19 references to run this pipeline.
+These are the steps to get **human hg19** references to run this pipeline.
+Following these steps will enable you to select hg19 genome in the graphical interface.
 1. Go to ```RNA-SeqEZPZ-NF``` directory and create a ```ref/hg19``` directory. **Note**: foldername MUST be ```ref/hg19```
    ```
    # go to RNA-SeqEZPZ-NF directory.
-Only do this if you haven't done "cd RNA-SeqEZPZ-NF" before
+Only do this if you haven't done "cd RNA-SeqEZPZ" before
    cd RNA-SeqEZPZ-NF
    # create a ref directory inside RNA-SeqEZPZ-NF and a sub-directory called hg19 under ref
    mkdir -p ref/hg19